Resources for People Affected by the Conflict in Ukraine

 - Accessing federal financial support

-- To help Ukrainians in Canada meet their basic needs, the Government has introduced the Canada-Ukraine Transitional Assistance Initiative (CUTAI).
+- To help Ukrainians in Canada meet their basic needs, the Canadian Government has introduced the Canada-Ukraine Transitional Assistance Initiative (CUTAI).
 The CUTAI application is available online.
 Parents and guardians can submit one application for themselves, a spouse, and dependents.

 Popular questions and answers are regularly being added to IRCC’s Help Centre.
 You can also contact IRCC by phone at 613-321-4243.